perfectra1n/volsync/docs/usage/kopia/index.rst

    **Best Practice**: Use a single Kopia repository (single S3 bucket without path prefixes) for all your PVCs to maximize deduplication benefits.
 Kopia can achieve 50-80% storage reduction when backing up similar workloads to the same repository.

+   See :doc:`repository-organization` for comprehensive guidance on deduplication, repository structure decisions, S3 prefix usage, and storage optimization strategies.

 See :doc:`backends` for detailed configuration examples for all supported remote storage backends, or :doc:`filesystem-destination` for using PVCs as backup destinations.